irfact/Privatechatbot/README.md

 https://platform.openai.com/docs/quickstart?context=python

-and run the requirement.txt file
+and run the requirement.txt file using the below command pip install requirement.txt

 **MODEL FRAMEWORK AND METHODS**
 This Chatbot is designed on Retrieval-Augmented Generation, aka RAG